natesworksdev/Ryujinx/docs/workflow/pr-guide.md

 # Pull Request Guide

 ## Contributing Rules

-All contributions to Ryujinx/Ryujinx repo are made via pull requests (PRs) rather than through direct commits.
-The pull requests are reviewed and merged by the repository maintainers after a review and approval from at least two area maintainer.
+All contributions to Ryujinx/Ryujinx repository are made via pull requests (PRs) rather than through direct commits.
+The pull requests are reviewed and merged by the maintainers after a review and at least two approvals from the core development team.

 To merge pull requests, you must have write permissions in the repository.